aliakseikln/KokaChat2/README.md

 ![image](https://user-images.githubusercontent.com/48939805/185547314-9c29beca-1baa-4500-8930-3d5ae03c123d.png)

-A simple free chat application here you can find new friends and chat with them with stickers!
+A simple free chat application where you can find new friends and chat with them with cool stickers!

+Written in Kotlin implements the Jetpack libraries, Firebase services.

+### Reasons for creating:
 When I decided what to write for a pet project application I was inspired by messaging & social media apps.

-Written in Kotlin implements the Jetpack libraries, Firebase services.